top of page

 Building Your Own Safety Net

-"Great," you might be thinking, "but I can't change my toxic workplace culture single-handedly."
+"Great," you may think, "but I can’t change my toxic workplace culture single-handedly."
+True.
+But you can create micro-zones of safety.

-• Find your creative allies - Identify the 2-3 people who make you feel seen and valued.
+• Find your creative allies - Identify 2-3 people who make you feel seen and valued.
 Share ideas with them first.

-• Practice vulnerability - Start small by admitting when you don't know something.
-The world won't end, I promise.
+• Practice vulnerability - Start small by admitting you don’t know something.
+The world won’t end, I promise.

 Leadership Hacks: Becoming Your Own Creative Catalyst